matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

         mut self,
         withdraw_token: Address,
     ) {
-        require(zksync::msg.recipient == self.address, "The transfer recipient is not the contract");
+        // check if the transaction recipient is the contract address require(zksync::msg.recipient == self.address, "The transfer recipient is not the contract");

-        require(TokenAddress::is_known(zksync::msg.token_address), "The deposited token is unknown");
+        // check if the deposited token is known to the contract require(TokenAddress::is_known(zksync::msg.token_address), "The deposited token is unknown");

-        require(TokenAddress::is_known(withdraw_token), "The withdrawn token is unknown");
+        // check if the withdrawn token is known to the contract require(TokenAddress::is_known(withdraw_token), "The withdrawn token is unknown");

-        require(zksync::msg.amount > 0, "Cannot deposit zero tokens");
+        // check if the deposited amount is not zero require(zksync::msg.amount > 0, "Cannot deposit zero tokens");

-        require(zksync::msg.token_address != withdraw_token, "Cannot withdraw the same token");
+        // check if the deposited and withdrawn token identifiers are different require(zksync::msg.token_address != withdraw_token, "Cannot withdraw the same token");

         let withdraw_token_amount = zksync::msg.amount *
             ((Self::MAX_FEE - self.fee) as Balance * Self::PRECISION_MUL / Self::MAX_FEE as Balance) /
             Self::PRECISION_MUL;
-        require(self.balances.get(withdraw_token).0 >= withdraw_token_amount, "Not enough tokens to withdraw");
+        // check if the is enough balance to withdraw require(self.balances.get(withdraw_token).0 >= withdraw_token_amount, "Not enough tokens to withdraw");

         zksync::transfer(zksync::msg.sender, withdraw_token, withdraw_token_amount);